| || || |

 Dr. Owens Southall has earned multiple research achievements and is active in several committees and student activities including the commencement and recruitment committees, advisor to the Science Club and coordinator and faculty mentor to the NASA Scholars at Coppin State University.
 She is a resident of Baltimore.

-Jay Hutchins is vice president of policy development and government relations for the Greater Baltimore Committee (GBC).
-Prior to joining the GBC, he served as director of legislative and regulatory affairs for the Maryland Department of Labor, Licensing and Regulation.
-He was a Presidential appointee to the United States Peace Corps during the Clinton Administration.
-Hutchins received his B.A. in Political Science and Public Administration from Winston-Salem State University and his J.D. from Howard University School of Law.
+Jay Hutchins (Vice Chair) is Senior Advisor and Director of Government Affairs for the Maryland Department of Labor, Licensing and Regulation (DLLR).
+Prior to joining DLLR, Mr. Hutchins was vice president of policy development and government relations for the Greater Baltimore Committee.
+He was a presidential appointee to the United States Peace Corps during the Clinton Administration.
+Mr. Hutchins received his B.A. in Political Science and Public Administration from Winston-Salem State University and his J.D. from Howard University School of Law.

 Pamela Paulk is vice president of human resources for The Johns Hopkins Hospital.
 Prior to her current position at Johns Hopkins, she served as a consultant and managed teams of reengineering consultants at major medical centers throughout the United States.
 She is also an associate faculty member at Johns Hopkins University, where she teaches master’s level courses in Human Resources.
 Ms. Paulk earned a B.S. in Biology and Psychology and a Master of Social Work from Florida State University, and an MBA Johns Hopkins University.